 - The direct loan funds are returned in the following order - Unsubsidised loan, Subsidised loan, then PLUS loans.

 Timeframe for returning Title IV Funds

-- The University calculate the Return of Title IV amount, including the University's and the student's portion of that amount, within 30 days from the date of the withdrawal;
+- The University calculates the Return of Title IV amount, including the University's and the student's portion of that amount, within 30 days from the date of the withdrawal.

 - The University is required to return the amount of Title IV funds which it is responsible for as soon as possible but no later than 45 days after the University has determined that a student has withdrawn.

 - Any unearned Title IV funds that the student is required to return is returned or repaid in accordance with the terms of the loan.

 - If the Return of Title IV funds process results in a credit balance, that credit balance is disbursed as soon as possible and no later than 14 days after the calculation of Return of Title IV.

 - A student who has not received all the aid funds they earned may receive a post-withdrawal disbursement of the remaining earned funds.

 - The University will notify the student and any parent borrower of eligibility for a post-withdrawal disbursement.